RR Interview: Harvard Crew's Mike DiSanto Recaps the 2014 Gallagher Great Race

 RR: What has been your biggest takeaway from the trip to New Zealand?
 Did you and the rest of your Harvard crew have the chance to get out and explore the countryside, in addition to preparing for the race?

 Looking back on the days we spent in NZ, every single one of us realized just how lucky we were.
 Gallagher and Schick Construction flew nine best friends to the other side of the world to do something we all love.
 I couldn’t be more grateful to either of those companies or Rob Hamill, the event organizer.
 The natives, Sam, Ben and James, made sure we were entertained whenever we had free time.
-Between trips to Waitomo to go rafting in glowworm caves and Rotorua to go swimming in hot springs, we spent a lot of time drinking coffee and catching up at a local cafĂ©, Hazel Hayes (if you’re in Hamilton, this place is an absolute must).
+Between trips to Waitomo to go rafting in glowworm caves and Rotorua to go swimming in hot springs, we spent a lot of time drinking coffee and catching up at a local café, Hazel Hayes (if you’re in Hamilton, this place is an absolute must).
 What I’ll remember most about this trip though, is how even after months of not seeing these guys, the conversation picked up right where it left off, like we never missed a beat.
 I come from a big Italian family and have more uncles, aunts, and cousins than I can remember, but don’t have any brothers.
 That’s fine, because I have the brothers I made through rowing at Harvard.

 Mike is now back into training for the 2015 Oxford and Cambridge Boat Race, with the Head of the River Fours just around the corner.
 Thanks very much again to Mike for taking the time!
-You can read the first interview with Mike from the 2014 Gallagher Great Race trip here
+You can read the first interview with Mike from the 2014 Gallagher Great Race trip here.

 --